CarrotBun/stat159-fall2016-project3/README.md

 1. First start off by cloning our project.
 To do this you will type `https://github.com/ellywjy/stat159-fall2016-project3` into your terminal.
 2. Next, to reproduce our report, you will first have to start by deleting the report that we already have in our project.
 To do this, run the command `make clean`.
-3. Then, you will run through all of the different scripts just to make sure that everything is up to date and that you have a version of each of the output files you will do this by `make data eda session processing traintest regressions`
+3. Then, you will run through all of the different scripts just to make sure that everything is up to date and that you have a version of each of the output files you will do this by `make data cleaning processing eda session traintest regressions`
 4. In this project, we also had to create tests to be tested under testthat functions.
 To run the test-that tests, run the command `make tests`.
 5. Now you are ready to generate the report.
 To make the report, run the command `make report`, this will run the report.Rnw and generate the report.pdf.
+Alternatively, to make the report in one swift command, you could just run `make all`.
 6. For presentation, you can run `make slides` to generate the HTML presentation slides.
 7. To run the applet, run the command `make applet` to run the shiny app in terminal.
 To see the applet, open up the browser and go to the address at which the app is "listening on".
 For example, if terminal shows "Listening on http://127.0.0.1:4355", you should go to "http://127.0.0.1:4355/" to see the app (note the forward slash at the end).
 To terminate, use cltr+C.